pdfcpu/pdfcpu/core/sign.md

 In addition to a problem that points to missing intermediate or root certificates, we can also see that the certificate is not expired, could not be found in any certificate revocation list, and is therefore considered **not revoked**.

-If you import the missing certificates using `pdfcpu cert import`, validation should succeed.
+If you import the missing certificates using `pdfcpu cert import`, the usage rights signature validation should succeed.

 > **Note:**
 > This command only checks if the **usage rights signature** is valid.